|

 expressions used normally to express frustration in the Quebecer’s language.
 Along

 with all this local activity frightening creaking noises seemed to well up from the empty holds of the ship!
+I said

 to myself: “We’ve broken in two!
 It’s